namishh/kodo/.github/README.md

 + change colorscheme name at `/lua/themes/init.lua`
     `local core = require('themes.colorschemes.scheme')`
 + Reload Neovim
-## Why this config when there are so many already?
+## Some Points To be Noted
 + This is meant to be a simple base config which can be extended and customised very easily.
-Premade configs like NvChad or AstroNvim are really cool but for someone who is a total beginner to lua, it seems very hard to configure with a lot of imports.
+Premade configs like NvChad or AstroNvim are really cool but for someone who is a total beginner to lua, it seems very hard to configure with a lot of imports and custom libraries, user configurations and etc.
 + THIS IS NOT A "DISTRO", just my personal dotfiles that i wanted to share with you guys!
++ This is not for beginners, you need to have some experience wihth lua and neovim.
 ## Screenshots

 ![Screenshot1](https://raw.githubusercontent.com/dark-Jedi2108/nvide/main/.github/screenshots/n1.png)